PoolesInc/MyPhone2/ReadMe.md

 Status: alpha (RnD)

 ## The beginning
-When web-serfing I found some source code of "MyPhone" App (for iPhone Android-phone/Win10Mobile phone "interconnect"?).
+When web-serfing I found some source code of "MyPhone" App (for iPhone/ Android-phone / Windows 10 Mobile phone "interconnect"...
 The code was uncomplete (legasy?), 3 years old.
 But the idea for "any phone" BT linking is interesting , IMHO.

 I started to exploring GitHub.
-My finding:
+My fast finding (thanks code mathing github's superfeature):

 https://github.com/BestOwl/MyPhone/

-This code seems to be ok... idk... so, I forked the "newest" code (2 years old, heh!)
+This code seems to be ok... idk... so, I forked the "newest" code... it's 2 years old, heh! :)

 ## Progress
 - I am trying to find some analouges that support BT links between PC and My winphone Lumia...